klei1984/max/defects.md

     </video>
     This is not the only flickering behaviour.

-83. The function (cseg01:000CE775) responsible for the reports menu's mouse left click event handling tests against incorrect window boundaries.
+83. **[Fixed]** The function (cseg01:000CE775) responsible for the reports menu's mouse left click event handling tests against incorrect window boundaries.
 The active draw area is 459 x 448 pixels.
 The on click event handler checks for 459 x 459 pixels by calling Image::GetWidth() for both x and y axis dimensions. this must be a simple copy paste error.

 84. The reports menu constructor (cseg01:000CC8D0) calls GNW win_draw() twice right after each other.
 First a call is enabled by the class specific draw function via function parameter, then right after the draw function there is another call.